rust-rse/reed-solomon-erasure/README.md

 Klaus Post's Go implementation is roughly 7-8x faster for encoding compared to version `2.X.X`, depending on threading etc, but is always faster as it supports SIMD operations.

+Below shows the result of one of the test configurations, other configurations show similar results(Klaus Post's is at least 7-8x faster for all operations).

 |Configuration| Klaus Post's | 2.X.X | 1.X.X |
 |---|---|---|---|
 |10x2x1M|~7800MB/s|~1100MB/s|~250MB/s|